Robert Gerhart: Political career

 Gerhart worked as a campaign manager for U.S. Congressman George M. Rhodes.
 He was a member of the Robesonia Borough Council from 1946 to 1956.
 He served as a member of the Pennsylvania House of Representatives for the 126th district from 1967 to 1968 and the Pennsylvania Senate for the 11th district from 1969 to 1972.

 Personal life

-Gerhart and his wife Lillian Gerhart donated $1.5 million to Albright College to establish the Bob and Lillian Gerhart Chair in Communications.
+Gerhart and his wife Lillian Gerhart donated $1.5 million to Albright College in Reading, Pennsylvania to establish the Bob and Lillian Gerhart Chair in Communications.

 He died in Tucson, Arizona, in August 2021 at the age of 100.